MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming has been used to create art, music, and even poetry!
+Programming has been used to create music that is indistinguishable from human-made compositions.